Volscente/NexusLLM/docs/transformers_theory.md

 - ...
 - q_1 * k_n

+This is done in order to understand how well the analysed token matches with all the others.

 ### Step 3 - Standardisation
 Standardise the *Attention Score* by, let's say, the square dimension of the tensors.